jashanjeet/jashanjeet.github.io/_posts/2023-08-19-income-time-cost.md

 ![The relationship between low income, living cost, time](/assets/images/post-2-low-income.png)

 What's the observation here?
+- A lot of people, even with 2 jobs, can barely make enough to cover their fixed costs.
 - A lot of fixed costs, like transportation, are a huge hit in the time aspect.
-- Lack of available time means you cannot really upskill yourself.
+- There is barely any time available.
+Lack of available time means you cannot really upskill yourself.
 - A small misfortune will bankrupt you.